 The General Plan, Exhibit CI-23 Non-Motorized Transportation Plan identifies bike lanes in the City of Hesperia.
-Main Street is identified has having a Class I Bike Path, but no designations are identified for either Tamarisk Avenue or Orange Street.
+Main Street is identified has having a Class I Bike Path, but no designations are identified for Smoke Tree Street.
 The Project proposes road improvements along the Project frontages of Tamarisk Avenue and Orange Street which include curb, gutter and sidewalk.
 No bike lanes are proposed as part of the Project improvements.